Skip to main content

 Figure \(\PageIndex{9}\): \(\chi^2\)-distribution

-The test statistic is greater than the smaller critical value while being smaller than the larger critical value.
-The test statistic, therefore, falls in the fail to reject region of the distribution of test statistics.
-We conclude that there is not sufficient evidence to reject the null hypothesis.
+The \(p\)-value is twice the computed area which is approximately \(0.01419\).
+The \(p\)-value is larger than the level of significance; we conclude that there is not sufficient evidence to reject the null hypothesis.
 We cannot affirm the researchers' claims that the variability present in adult female heights is different than it once was with a standard deviation of \(2.5\) inches.